nios-students/docs/wiki/Glossary.md

 - VOS: Virtual Open Schooling
 - SYT: Subject Yet to be Cleared in Theory
 - SYP: Subject Yet to be Cleared in practical
-- SYC: Subject Yet to be Cleared  to clear
+- SYC: Subject Yet to be Cleared
 - UFM: Using Of Unfair means
 - RL: Result Later
 -